xalelax/blog/_drafts/differentiable-network-architecture-search.markdown

-If I had to sum up DNAS in one sentence, I would say that it is a technique which enables us to learn simultaneously the architecture of a neural network *AND* its weights by transforming the NAS problem, typically discrete, into a continuous one, which can then be solved via gradient descent.
+If I had to sum up DNAS in one sentence, I would say that it is a technique which enables us to learn simultaneously the architecture of a neural network *and* its weights by transforming the NAS problem, typically discrete, into a continuous one, which can then be solved via gradient descent.

 For definiteness, in the following I will show how DNAS can be applied to Convolutional